 Critical Care Staffing in the Time of the Pandemic

 Preparing for and responding to the surge of COVID-19 patients has required healthcare systems to develop and implement new strategies to deal with shortages.
-Resources that have been in scarce supply include personal protective equipment, ventilators, ICU beds, medications and IV fluids.
+Resources that have been in scarce supply include personal protective equipment, ventilators, ICU beds, medications, and IV fluids.
 Sadly, the resource that is most challenging to recruit in adequate numbers is that of ICU clinical staff.

 The acuity of ventilator-dependent patients who often require carefully titrated vasoactive IV infusions, and who may develop multi-organ failure, require low clinician/patient ratios.
 The pandemic-related “no visitor” policy has required clinical staff to adapt to virtual communication strategies with patients’ families.
-Adding to the staffing crisis, each day at work, those who care for COVID-19- infected patients are themselves exposed to risk of infection.
+Adding to the staffing crisis, each day at work, those who care for COVID-19- infected patients are themselves exposed to the risk of infection.
 This risk is very real.